-Week 3
+# Week 3

 In this week, we will cover one of the fundamental topics in Android development - the Activity Lifecycle.
-We also gain exposure logging with commands like log
+We also gain exposure logging with commands like `log` and `logcat`.
+We will also familiarize ourselves with `Toasts` messages and how notification works.

-We will end the week by understanding how to read and use XML
+We will end the week by understanding how to read and use `XML` to define our user interface layouts.

 An **activity** represents a screen that the user sees.
 Sometimes people refer to each screen as the presentation layer.